equaynor/ticker-truth/README.md

 - **Google Sheets Integration:** Store each user's search history in a Google Sheet.
 - **History Overview:** Provide a list of the user'sprevious searches for quick reference.

+### Structure

+Ticker Truth uses a mock terminal, leveraging the Code Institute Python Template.
+The entire code was written in Python and resides in the `run.py` file, which is what Heroku will run when the program is used.